Skip to content

 select-custom-authenticator-type-in-ui

-3. Under General Settings, specify an identifier for your authenticator and a display name to be shown on login pages.
+3. Under General Settings, specify an identifier for your authenticator and a display name that appears on login pages.

 4. In the Configuration section, fill in the following details and click Finish: